-Aerospace Engineering at Swansea University is ranked 7th in the UK by The Times and Sunday Times University Guide 2016.
+Graduate Prospects for Aerospace Engineering at Swansea University is ranked 6th in the UK by The Times Good University Guide 2017.

 From the inferno at the heart of a gas turbine to the computer nerve centre of the cockpit, modern aeronautical and aerospace vehicles demand cutting-edge engineering.